School of Architecture and Interior Design: Bachelor of Science in Interior Design (BS ID)

 The five-year Bachelor of Science in Interior Design degree concerns itself with interior design, and includes approximately one and a half years of co-op education.

 Master of Architecture (M Arch)

-The professional Master of Architecture degree provides two curricular options: one is for students with a bachelor degree in other fields (M Arch 1, four years); the other supports those who currently hold undergraduate degrees in architecture (M Arch 2, three years).
+The professional Master of Architecture degree provides two curricular options: one is for students with a bachelor's degree in other fields (M Arch 1, four years); the other supports those who currently hold undergraduate degrees in architecture (M Arch 2, three years).
 The three- or four-year program includes approximately one year of co-op education and culminates with a thesis research and design project.

 Master of Science Architecture (MS Arch)

-The two-year, post-professional Master of Science in Architecture is usually best suited for those who have completed a professional bachelor degree or those who have strong backgrounds in other fields and whose interest in architecture is of a theoretical or investigative nature.
+The two-year, post-professional Master of Science in Architecture is usually best suited for those who have completed a professional bachelor's degree or those who have strong backgrounds in other fields and whose interest in architecture is of a theoretical or investigative nature.